SellaRafaeli/DoggieWalker/README.md

 Before you begin, understand that installation and setup is often one of the hardest and most frustrating parts.
 This is true even for experienced developers.
 So don't despair - take it slowly and know that everyone is evetually successful.
 If you pass this part successfully, the rest will be smooth sailing.

-1. Learn to open your terminal.
+1. Learn to open your terminal. (spotlight->'terminal' on Mac, WinKey+R->'cmd' on Windows.)
 2. Install Ruby, mongo, and Sublime Text on your computer.
 You do this by googling "install Ruby" (or "Install Mongo"), entering any of the links, and following the instructions.
-3. In your terminal, create a folder called 'doggieWalker' by running `mkdir doggieWalker`.
-4. Enter that folder by running `cd doggieWalker`.
 5. In that folder, download this project by downloading the zip file at https://github.com/SellaRafaeli/DoggieWalker/archive/master.zip, extracting the contents, and changing the folder name to `doggieWalker`.
-(If you know git, you can simple `git clone git@github.com:SellaRafaeli/DoggieWalker.git`).
+(If you know git, you can simply `git clone git@github.com:SellaRafaeli/DoggieWalker.git`).
 55. Install 'bundler' by typing `gem install bundler`.
 6. Install Ruby software libraries we depend on by running `bundle install`.
 7. Run the server by running `shotgun app.rb`.